dimitrispaxinos/dimitrispaxinos.github.io/docs/_posts/2014-10-10-One-OData-Endpoint-for-multiple-databases-with-the-same-schema.md

 ---
 layout: post
 title: Web Api OData Endpoint for multiple databases with the same schema
-tags:
-- OData
-- Web Api
+tags: OData Web Api EntityFramework Unity Tutorial
-- Entity Framework
-- Unity
-- Tutorial
 description: This post describes the development of an Web Api OData Endpoint for multiple databases that share the same schema.
 ---